Gwyneth Herbert

 Gwyneth Herbert (born 26 August 1981) is a British singer-songwriter, composer, multi-instrumentalist and record producer.
 Initially known for her interpretation of jazz and swing standards, she is now established as a writer of original compositions, including musical theatre.
 She has been described as "an exquisite wordsmith" with "a voice that can effortlessly render any emotion with commanding ease" and her songs as being "impressively crafted and engrossing vignette[s] of life's more difficult moments".

-Three of her six albums have received four-starred reviews in the British national press.
+Three of her seven albums have received four-starred reviews in the British national press.
 Another album, Between Me and the Wardrobe, received a five-starred review in The Observer.
 Her seventh album, Letters I Haven't Written, was released in October 2018.

 Early life and education

 Born in Wimbledon, London, to Mary and Brian Herbert, she was brought up in Surrey and Hampshire in the south of England.
 She began playing the piano at the age of three and was writing basic songs at the age of five.
 She also learned the French horn, achieving Grade 8 by the age of 15.
-Throughout her teenage years she played music with local orchestras and bands such as the Surrey County Youth Orchestra and also briefly formed a short-lived punk band called Wasted Minds.
+Throughout her teenage years she played music with local orchestras and bands such as the Surrey County Youth Orchestra and also briefly formed a short-lived punk band.
 At 14 she recorded a demo tape of her own songs at Trinity Studios, Woking; however, despite music industry interest, she chose to continue with her studies.

 Herbert went to Glebelands School in Cranleigh, Surrey and, for her sixth form studies, to Alton College in Hampshire, where her musical tastes moved more towards jazz.
 While she was studying at St Chad's College, University of Durham, she met up with fellow student Will Rutter and together they began to write and perform in the cafés and bars of North East England as a jazz duo called Black Coffee.

 Professional career

 First Songs

 After leaving university, Herbert and Rutter moved to London, where they soon met a former member of Boney M, who had been asked to judge a forthcoming Polish television music competition.
-She and Rutter were invited to enter, and Black Coffee won the competition.
+As Black Coffee, they were invited to enter, and won the competition.
 Returning to London, Black Coffee continued to perform in local bars, before being introduced to Ian Shaw, a noted jazz vocalist.
 This led eventually to the production of a debut CD, First Songs, initially credited to "Gwyn and Will", of both original songs and jazz standards, which was launched at London's PizzaExpress Jazz Club in September 2003.
 The Herbert/Rutter song "Sweet Insomnia" featured guest vocals from Jamie Cullum.
 Described by BBC Music's reviewer as "a lovingly crafted debut", the album received a significant amount of radio airplay on Jazz FM and BBC Radio 2, and was promoted by Michael Parkinson.